 Apply for a Development Approval

-The City of Castlegar grants approvals for several types of development applications, in alignment with the City’s adopted land use regulations and design guidelines.
+The City of Castlegar considers approvals for several types of development applications, in alignment with the City’s land use regulations and design guidelines.

 Development Services